ArshadIram/GANs/README.md

 There are many GAN variants, this repo contains all the relevant GANs.
 This repo contains the implementation source code of various variants of GAN  with different open datasets.

 **GAN-** Generative Adversrial Network
+To visualize the fake and real images and loss on tensorboard run this command on terminal: tensorboard --logdir=GANs/runs/GAN_MNIST/

 **DCGAN-** Deep Convolutional Generative Adversrial Network